ndronos/c-nomorph/is-Punk-Rock/README.md

 the tools I cover here should be easy and quick to install.
 I mention a few platform-specif tools, but will be explict in those cases.

+I do not cover any integrated development environment (IDEs) because few if any reliably work across all platforms...

 (Klemens, 2015) xii Preface